PDC-support/arrhenius-benchmarks/README.md

 The benchmark suite consists of jobs using the software:

 * [Neko](https://neko.cfd/) (1 job)
-* [Gromacs](https://www.gromacs.org/) (2 jobs, one ensemble-type benchmark, and one strong-scaling benchmark)
+* [Gromacs](https://www.gromacs.org/) (2 jobs, one ensemble benchmark, and one strong-scaling benchmark)
 * [Veloxchem](https://veloxchem.org/docs/intro.html) (1 job)
 * "BERT-large" language model from [MLPerf Training v4.0](https://mlcommons.org/benchmarks/training/)

 The benchmark numbers for Neko, Gromacs and Veloxchem should be committed for both Module 1 ("CPU partition") and Module 2 ("GPU partition").
 The BERT benchmark only applies to Module 2.

-The application benchmarks are either of a throughput or strong-scaling type, which differ in how they should be run and in reprorted.
+The application benchmarks are either of a throughput or strong-scaling type, which differ in how they should be run and in reported.
 A detailed description of how the figures of merit for each type of benchmark should be obtained can be found in the README files for each benchmark in sub-directories.

 A benchmark report should accompany each tender describing how the benchmark numbers were obtained.
 A list of requirements on the benchmark report can be found in the Tender document Chapter 4.1.